sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 - Container image capturing a neuroimaging pipeline that takes a BIDS formatted dataset as input.
 BIDS Apps are constructed in a way that does not depend on any software outside of the image other than the container engine.

+- Versioned and all of the historical versions are available to download.

 - Followed a same core set of command line arguments

     ```bash